3 Ways (You Probably Haven’t Thought of) to Land Your Next Gig at a Conference

 Mine the Editorial Opportunities Hiding Among Other Writers

-It never fails to astonish me how many writers run websites—either their own blogs or companies or sites they edit for companies—that are desperately in need of good writers.
+It never fails to astonish me how many flourishing business owners run websites—either their own blogs or companies or sites they edit for companies—that are desperately in need of good writers.

 In fact, we seriously get together and compare stories about various failed hires at conferences like TBEX (Travel Blog EXchange) and the Women in Travel Summit or even local networking events.
 We sit there, in a large ballroom or event space filled with aspiring writers, lamenting how we need them.
 It seems bonkers right?